Traffic collision reconstruction

 Traffic collision reconstruction is the process of investigating, analyzing, and drawing conclusions about the causes and events during a vehicle collision.
 Reconstructionists conduct collision analysis and reconstruction to identify the cause of a collision and contributing factors including the role of the driver(s), vehicle(s), roadway and general environment.
-Physics and engineering principles are the basis for these analyses and may involved the use of software for calculations and simulations.
+Physics and engineering principles are the basis for these analyses and may involve the use of software for calculations and simulations.
 Collision reconstruction is sometimes used as the basis of expert witness testimony at trials.
 Collision reconstructions are performed in cases involving fatalities or personal injury.
 Results from collision reconstructions are also sometimes used for making roads and highways safer, as well as improving safety aspects of motor vehicle designs.
 Reconstructions are typically conducted by forensic engineers, specialized units in law enforcement agencies, or private consultants.

 History

+Crash analysis dates back to shortly after the first car crashed.
+The field got more analytical in the 1930s and in 1940 there was the first judicial opinion accepting the analysis of speed through measuring skid length and using that information with the principle of Conservation of Energy.
+NY State City Magistrate Horn, 20 N.Y.S.
+(92nd) 149 (1940) 174 N.Y.
+Misc 235.

 The National Highway Traffic Safety Administration funded the first national guidelines for the standardization training in the field of traffic collision reconstruction in 1985.
 This led to the establishment of "Accreditation Commission for Traffic Accident Reconstruction" (ACTAR), an industry accreditation group.

-This field of motorcycle collision research was pioneered by Hugh H. Hurt Jr. His meticulous collision reconstructions of motorcycle collisions helped to explain that proper helmets reduced head injuries, most motorcyclists needed more driver training to control skids, and a large percentage of motorcycle collisions involved left-turning automobiles turning in front of the oncoming motorcycle.
+The field of motorcycle collision research was pioneered by Hugh H. Hurt Jr. His reconstructions of motorcycle collisions helped to explain that proper helmets reduced head injuries, most motorcyclists needed more driver training to control skids, and a large percentage of motorcycle collisions involved left-turning automobiles turning in front of the oncoming motorcycle.